mcv-m1-project-2018/Team7/README.md

 test split.

 ### Random methods
-This is just to keep track of some of the methods.
-The names of the methods are random.
+I use this to keep track of some methods and the values used in them, just so I don't forget them.
+The names of the methods are random, ignore them. <br />
+Method1, Method2, Method3, use different values in the kernel used in the last dilatation.

 #### Method1

-Pixel Segmentation Values:
+* Pixel Segmentation Values:

 ```
 self.blue_low_hsv = (105, 30, 30)